harigeetika/turtleback_zoo/README.md

 ## Project Overview

-The **Turtleback Zoo Management System** course-project CS631 is an integrated application designed to manage The system helps with managing animals, employees, buildings, attractions, attendance, and revenue.
-The system is designed to facilitate efficient zoo management, streamline administrative tasks, and provide data-driven insights for decision-making.It includes three main applications: Asset Management, Daily Zoo Activity, and Management Reporting.
+The **Turtleback Zoo Management System** course-project CS631 is an integrated application system is designed to facilitate efficient zoo management, streamline administrative tasks, and provide data-driven insights for decision-making.It includes three main applications: Asset Management, Daily Zoo Activity, and Management Reporting.

 ## Features